podenv/podenv/docs/tutorials/nix.md

 [Display the nix version]
 ```

-> You can check what nix.setup does by running `podenv --show nix.setup`.
+> You can check what the [nix.setup application](https://github.com/podenv/hub/blob/main/Builders/nix.dhall) does by running `podenv --show nix.setup`.

 ## Setup the environment